njit-research/njit-research.github.io/docs/how-to/invite.md

    ![alt_text](images/step3.png "image_tooltip") <br />
 5. Now you are ready to explore GitHub njit-academics or njit-research. <br />
    ![alt_text](images/step4.png "image_tooltip") <br />
 6. Note: **If you have an invite to both njit-academics and njit-research, you need to accept both invites (Step 4) to join NJIT's GEC Org.
-You do not need to create two github accounts to joi both orgs.**
+You do not need to create two github accounts to join both orgs.**